-The song’s mix is hardly radical — the electric and acoustic guitars are split left and right, and the rest of the track seems right down the middle — but the reverb on the background vocals is notable.
+The mix for “Walk on the Wild Side” is hardly radical — the electric and acoustic guitars are split left and right, and the rest of the track seems right down the middle — but the reverb on the background vocals is notable.
 The women are introduced surrounded by a dense halo of reverb, from which they emerge, the sound morphing into an intimate breath in your ear.
 “I had to do something — how many times can you hear ‘doo, doo, doo’ without getting bored?”
 Scott asks.
 He set the background vocal track echo send pre-fader (it was going to an EMT plate), so as he brought the background vocal track up progressively, the reverb return stayed at the same level.
 The effect is three-dimensional, adding depth and motion as a counterpoint to Reed’s deadpan delivery.

 All of Transformer took little more than three weeks to make, start to finish.
 Scott says that’s part of what made it such a good record.
 “You got to the point quickly recording that way,” he says.
 The song became the only charting single of Reed’s career, making it as high as Number 16 in the winter of 1973.
 Big things were ahead, however.
 In 1974, his dynamic Rock ‘n’ Roll Animal live album (with extended versions of Velvet Underground classics written by Reed such as “Sweet Jane,” “Heroin” and “Rock ‘n’ Roll”) went Gold and brought in a new generation of fans for the idiosyncratic artist.
 But it’s “Walk on the Wild Side” that has survived the decades and is acknowledged as one of rock’s greatest tunes.